What is

 • Experiential Arts (EA) is a framework for artmaking that puts audiences at the heart of participatory arts experiences.

-• EA aims to break down barriers in the arts, including the illusive “fourth walls” which separate and often elevate artists from audiences.
+• EA breaks down barriers in the arts and arts education, including the illusive “fourth walls” which separate artists from audiences and educators from students.

-• EA generates authentic exchange between artists and audiences rather than encounters of transaction or transmission.
+• EA generates interactions of exchange between artists and audiences rather than transaction.

-• EA invites audiences to become a part of arts experiences as active participants rather than apart from as passive observers or spectators.
+• EA invites audiences to become a part of arts experiences as active participants rather than apart from as passive observers.

-• EA calls on artists to make art with audiences rather than for or at them, and to embrace audiences as willing and worthy co-creators in artmaking experiences.
+• EA calls on artists to make art with audiences rather than for audiences.

 • EA requires no previous arts training, knowledge, or skillsets for audiences to participate.